FBA aggregators are becoming more common in e-commerce. For business acquisitions, the top five companies raised over $2 billion.

 A smart auctioneer would never sell to a room with only one bidder/competitor.

-An experience broker like Ecom Brokers can help you connect with a large pool of qualified buyers looking to buy Amazon businesses.
+An experienced broker like Ecom Brokers can help you connect with a large pool of qualified buyers looking to buy Amazon businesses.
 More buyers mean higher purchase prices and more deal structures to choose from.

 If one aggregator sees value in your company, so will many others.